Skip to main content

 • Alternative signature value

 Hence, the implementation does not need to affect current behavior and any new extension marked as non-critical can be processed by existing systems.
-Thus, classic algorithms and PQC algorithms can live side-by-side until migration to quantum-safe PKIs is complete.
+Thus, classic algorithms and quantum-safe algorithms can live side-by-side until migration to quantum-safe PKIs is complete.

 Extension